INTERMAGNET/imag-tech-man/appendices/terminology.rst

         indicate that a data sample is missing.
-This can be the result of a fault with an instrument; where data have been removed due to poor quality; or where a particular component is not recorded because the necessary instrument is not operated.
+This can be the result of a fault with an instrument; where data have been removed due to poor quality; or where a particular component is not observed when the necessary instrument is not operated.
 The value of a data flag is specific to the data format.
         See ( |app_imag_imfv_2|, |app_iaga_2002| ).